-Our operations may be further disrupted, and our financial results may be materially adversely affected by the novel coronavirus (COVID-19) pandemic.
+Our operations may be disrupted, and our financial results may be materially adversely affected by the coronavirus ("COVID-19") pandemic or any future pandemic.

-The novel strain of coronavirus known as COVID-19, which was declared a pandemic by the World Health Organization in March 2020, poses a risk to our business and operations.
+Any pandemic, including the COVID-19 pandemic, may pose a risk to our business and operations.
 If a significant portion of our workforce becomes unable to work or travel to our operations due to illness or state or federal government restrictions (including travel restrictions and "shelter-in-place" and similar orders restricting certain activities that may be issued or extended by authorities), we may be forced to reduce or suspend exploration activities and/or development projects which may impact liquidity and financial results.
 These restrictions have significantly disrupted economic activity in both the world, national and local economies and have caused volatility in capital markets.
-Our operations at the Arista mine in Oaxaca were temporarily suspended, and our cash flows were negatively impacted during 2020 and 2021 as a result.
-The various government restrictions arising due to the virus have curtailed the travel of our executives, which might materially adversely affect our operations on a long-term basis.
-The effects of the continued outbreak of COVID-19 and related government responses have caused and could continue to cause disruptions to supply chains and capital markets, reduced labor availability and productivity and a prolonged reduction in economic activity.
-These effects could have a variety of adverse impacts on us, including reduced demand for our products; impairment of goodwill or long-lived assets; impairment of our ability to develop and construct new mines, to operate existing projects, and to access funds from financial institutions and capital markets.
-In particular, these effects could disrupt or delay mining at our operating projects, which in turn could have a material adverse effect on our operations, cash flow and financial condition.
-Due to circumstances beyond our control, including the availability and distribution of the COVID-19 vaccine, we are unable to determine the long-term impact that the COVID-19 outbreak will have on operations.
+Our operations at the Arista mine in Oaxaca were temporarily suspended, and our cash flows were negatively impacted during 2021 as a result.

-To the extent the COVID-19 pandemic materially adversely affects our business and financial results as discussed above, it may also have the effect of heightening many of the other risks described in this "Risk Factors" section, such as those relating to our operation and indebtedness and financing.
-Because of the highly uncertain and dynamic nature of events relating to the COVID-19 pandemic, it is not currently possible to estimate the impact of the pandemic on our business.
-However, these effects could have a material impact on our operations, and we will continue to monitor the COVID-19 situation closely.
+To the extent any pandemic, including the COVID-19 pandemic, materially adversely affects our business and financial results, as discussed above, it may also have the effect of heightening many of the other risks described in this "Risk Factors" section, such as those relating to our operation and indebtedness and financing.
+We are unable to predict the ultimate adverse impact of any pandemic, including the COVID-19 pandemic, on our business, which will depend on numerous evolving factors and future developments, including the pandemic's ongoing effect on the demand for silver and gold and the response of the overall economy and the financial markets after the pandemic and response measures come to an end, the timing of which remains highly uncertain.